 Refer to yellow pages or check online.

-For children under three and a half years and over
+For children over three and a half years and over

 A hearing assessment can be organised through:

 Child and Family Health Nursing - Phone: 4923 6920

 Private audiologist (Refer to Yellow Pages or check online)